Pycord-Development/pycord-next/REWRITE_OVERVIEW.md

 ```

+# A tiny note

-todo!("There is still more content on the way!
-The more v3 develops, the more we'll add here :)")
+There is still more content on the way!
+The more v3 develops, the more we'll add here :)